HiveMQ Cloud Metrics

 TOKEN

-: The API token you generated and copied in the previous steps.
+in the command with the API token you generated and copied in the previous steps.

 Integrating HiveMQ Broker Metrics into Prometheus